All Episodes

 You know why?

-Because I that this whole notion that we are ordering our society and doing things and not doing them because whoever is offended by something.
+Because this whole notion that we are ordering our society and doing things and not doing them, because whoever is offended by something, I'm distressed that the offended have so much power.

-I am too, right?
+I am too, Rush.

 Because I don't grant people the power to offend me.